lemonzi/sphero-osc/readme.md

 sphero-osc
 ==========

-This is a NodeJS application that connects to one or more Sphero v2.0 balls via Bluetooth and sets up an OSC interface for recieving data from its sensors and sending control commands.
+This is a NodeJS application that connects to a Sphero v2.0 ball via Bluetooth and sets up an OSC interface for recieving data from its sensors and sending control commands.

 Usage
 -----